WFPG

 WFPG (96.9 FM) is a commercial radio station in Atlantic City, New Jersey, known as "Lite 96.9 WFPG" It is owned by Townsquare Media and broadcasts an adult contemporary radio format, switching to Christmas music for much of November and December.
-The radio studios and offices are on Tilton Road in Northfield, New Jersey.
+The studios and offices are on Tilton Road in Northfield, New Jersey.

 WFPG has an effective radiated power (ERP) of 50,000 watts, the current maximum for most FM stations in the Northeast.
 The transmitter is on Riverside Street, near Absecon Boulevard (U.S. Route 30) in Atlantic City.
 WFPG signal reaches 11 counties in South and Central New Jersey, plus parts of Pennsylvania and Delaware.